A Comprehensive Survey on Deep Graph Representation Learning: Graph Self-supervised Learning

 usually the kernal function $g(\cdot)$ can be cosine similarity or dot product.

 \textbf{Triplet Loss}.
-Intuitively, we can push the similarity between positive samples and negative samples differ by a certain distance.
-So we can define the loss function in the following manner~\cite{jiao2020sub}:
+Intuitively, we can aim to create a distinct separation in the degree of similarity, ensuring that positive samples are closer together and negative samples are further apart by a certain distance.
+So we can define the loss function in the following manner~\citep{jiao2020sub}:

 where $\epsilon$ is a hyperparameter.
-This function is straightforward and easy to compute.
+This function is straightforward to compute.

 \textbf{BYOL Loss}.
-Estimation without negative samples is investigated by BYOL~\cite{grill2020bootstrap}.
-The estimator is Asymmetrical structured:
+Estimation without negative samples is investigated by BYOL~\citep{grill2020bootstrap}.
+The estimator is Asymmetrically structured:

 note that encoder $g$ should keep the dimension of input and output the same.